Background pattern

 These include medications used to treat:

-• epilepsy, (e.g., phenytoin, barbiturates, primidone, carbamazepine, oxcarbazepine, topiramate, and felbamate),
+• epilepsy (e.g., phenytoin, barbiturates, primidone, carbamazepine, oxcarbazepine, topiramate, and felbamate),

 • tuberculosis (e.g., rifampicin),

-• some medications used to treat HIV and Hepatitis C (such as protease inhibitors and non-nucleoside reverse transcriptase inhibitors like ritonavir, nevirapine, efavirenz),
+• some medications used to treat HIV and Hepatitis C infections (such as protease inhibitors and non-nucleoside reverse transcriptase inhibitors like ritonavir, nevirapine, efavirenz),

 • bacterial infections (macrolide antibiotics, e.g., clarithromycin, erythromycin),

-• joint diseases: arthritis, osteoarthritis (etoricoxib),
+• joint diseases: arthritis, arthrosis (etoricoxib),

-• orange juice.
+• grapefruit juice.

 • lamotrigine,

-• ciclosporin,
+• cyclosporine,

 • melatonin,